 Related content: Why Don’t Consequences Work for My Teen

 Even when parents are committed to working as a team, there are likely to be differences.
 And when there is hurt or resentment between the parents, that teamwork is even harder.
 Remember that your rules and consequences apply only in your own home, and you can only enforce them inside your home.
 As much as you may want the situation to change, you cannot control what goes on in the other parent’s home.
 Trying to do so is unlikely to be effective, and pits the two parents against each other.

 When parents openly argue or degrade each other, your child learns how to play the two of you against each other in order to get what she wants.
 You may not want to, but try not to make judgments about the other parent’s rules in front of your child.
 Doing so only serves to give your child less confidence in your authority.

 You have a great opportunity to role model how to appropriately and respectfully handle disagreements.
 Remember, no matter how the other parent behaves, you have power over your own behaviors and reactions.
 You may truly feel that your ways are better than the other parent’s, but just as they are not involved in the rules in your home, you are not involved in the rules in their home.

 When there are differences in rules, you might tell your daughter, “how your mother does things is up to her.
 These are the rules and expectations in our house.”
 Calmly and clearly claim the authority in your own home, and step out of those power struggles.
-No one said it was easy, but following these suggestions can help you create a more peaceful, smoothly running home: your own.
+No one said it was easy, but following these suggestions can help you create a more peaceful and smoothly running home.